What should I look for on an Explanation of Benefits?

 - Amount billed: What your provider charged.

-- Plan paid: What your insurer actually sent to the provider.
+- Plan paid: What your insurer paid or says it will pay.

 - Reason/remark codes: Why specific lines were reduced or denied.